 While less math is required by the text than by other college-level chemistry texts, students still need to know fractions, percentages, and basic algebra.
 Most chapters include a “Calculation Corner” section that teaches a math application, often in the context of a particular situation.
 A few questions follow.
 Answers for Calculation Corners are at the end of the chapter.
 Even though the math is less intensive, this is still a challenging chemistry course.

 The textbook is available in hardcover or as an ebook.
 The ebook can be rented or purchased.

 Conceptual Chemistry shares publishers with Conceptual Physics, the first book published in this series, although they have different authors.
 Both books were written for college students but will work for high schools students as well.
 The texts are published by Savvas Learning for use in classrooms.
 Consequently, teacher manuals and other ancillary resources are expensive.
 The authors of the “Conceptual” series textbooks have joined together to create Learn Science Conceptual Academy for homeschoolers where they provide self-study courses that can be accessed for a subscription fee.
 Check out that review to learn about four different course options for Conceptual Chemistry.

 Homeschoolers can use the Conceptual Chemistry textbook on its own since there are answers to enough of the chapter questions as well as the RATs for parents to assess their knowledge.
 However, there are no cumulative exams with this option unless you invest in the pricey ancillary resources.

-I think the self-study courses make the most sense for homeschoolers since they make it easy for students to benefit from the videos, and they also provide questions in an appealing format along with quizzes, exams, and answer keys.
-I love the options for tailoring a chemistry course to suit the student's interests rather than having every student complete the identical course.
-In addition, parents should appreciate that they do not have to buy a separate teachers manual or tests.
+I think the self-study courses make the most sense for homeschoolers since students benefit from video instruction all of the ancillary resources.
+I also love Learn Science Conceptual Academy's options for tailoring a chemistry course to suit the student's interests rather than having every student complete the identical course.
+In addition, parents should appreciate that they do not have to buy a separate teacher's manual or tests.